tfiedlerdejanze/webauthn-rails-example/README.md

 require('packs/registration');
 ```

-Now is definitely time to start the rails server and to hopefully see your form in action.
+Now is definitely the time to start the rails server and test out the form.

 ```
-rails s
+$ rails s
 ```

-Feel free to make some improvements where you feel is necessary or copy some details from the demo.
+Feel free to make some improvements where you feel it's necessary or copy some details from the demo.
+For example validate the incoming user input, return eventual errors and handle them on the client side.

-##### 7) Time to add the login form. [view commit](https://github.com/ucwaldo/webauthn-rails-example/commit/fcab32e6feeac2f01b7a9407e850b5e2fb78f635)
+##### 7) Adding the login form. [view commit](https://github.com/ucwaldo/webauthn-rails-example/commit/fcab32e6feeac2f01b7a9407e850b5e2fb78f635)

 The functionality and requirements of the login form are quite similar to the one we just added for the registration.
 The big difference now, is that instead of doing a **create** and verifying WebAuthn credentials in the browser and server side of our app, we now want to **get** and verify our previously created credentials from information that the user provides: first only the username, then the information that is stored on the authenticator.